-Today is not a day to write about money.
+Today is not a day to write about my financial independence dream or the topic of money.
 Money is far too small a subject for Memorial Day.
-This is a day best spent honoring the fallen, who gave up their dreams so we could have ours.
+This federal holiday is a day best spent honoring the fallen, who gave up their dreams so we could have ours.

 I was raised to be adamantly anti-war.
 I was also raised to honor the dedication and sacrifice of soldiers who fight and die in the very wars to which I’m opposed.

 Because in fact, I would not be here if it were not for a platoon of American soldiers who saved my mother at the end of World War II and put her in a military hospital (against regulations) when she was dying from acute malaria.